juanmougan/quepido/README.md

 # Qué pido?

 Imagine this situation: you are at home.
 You are hungry.
 You have *no idea* of what you should order.
-Then this is for you.
+Then this app is for you.

 ## Motivation